crystal-lang/crystal-book/docs/getting_started/cli.md

 The method [`gets`](https://crystal-lang.org/api/latest/toplevel.html#gets%28*args,**options%29-class-method) will **pause** the execution of the application, until the user finishes entering the input (pressing the `Enter` key).
 When the user presses `Enter`, then the execution will continue and `user_input` will have the user value.

-But what happen if the user doesn’t enter any value?
-In that case, we would get an empty string (if the user only presses `Enter`) or maybe a `Nil` value (if the input stream id closed, e.g. by pressing `Ctrl+D`).
+But what happens if the user doesn’t enter any value?
+In that case, we would get an empty string (if the user only presses `Enter`) or maybe a `Nil` value (if the input stream is closed, e.g. by pressing `Ctrl+D`).
 To illustrate the problem let’s try the following: we want the input entered by the user to be sang loudly:

 !!! example "let_it_cli.cr"